dsuryd/dotNetify-Elements/DevApp/server/Docs/Introduction.md

 [inset]
 <br/>

-Placing these input elements inside a _Form_ element will give you much more features: form submission handling, group validation, dirty state detection, and sub-forms management.
-This topic will be explored in-depth on the other section, but for now this concludes our overview.
+Placing these input elements inside a _Form_ element will give you much more features, including the ability to perform group validation and submission, dirty checking, and more.
+This topic will be explored in-depth on the other section, but for now this concludes our introduction.